 In the language of herbs, the rosemary plant is known for remembrance.
 And if you’ve ever smelled the fresh piney scent of a rosemary plant, it’s not likely something you’ll forget.
 This easy to grow and versatile herb is a must have for any garden herbs list.

 Rosemary is a kitchen herb staple that goes well with Italian and Mediterranean dishes.
-It can infused into a simple turkey brine and other holiday dishes.
-It pairs well with poultry, pork and fish.
-And it can be used in herbal breads, vinegars, oils and butters.
+It can be infused into a simple turkey brine and other holiday dishes.
+It pairs well with poultry, pork, and fish.
+And it can be used in herbal breads, vinegars, oils, and butters.
 Rosemary makes a fragrant addition to potpourris and its essential oil can be used in bath products such as soaps and hair rinses.

 In the garden, rosemary plants should be planted in full sun in an area with good soil and good drainage.
 Rosemary is not a fast grower from seed, so it’s better to buy it from the nursery as a plant.
 I like to buy mine early in the season so my plants get the best care early on and the benefits of a full growing season.

 Healthy rosemary plants don’t get many pests or diseases, but plants in distress can be susceptible to scale, whiteflies, mealybugs, spider mites.
 Root rot is probably the easiest problem to prevent by making sure your rosemary plants aren’t overwatered and potted plants don’t sit with a saucer full of water.
 Herbs, such as rosemary, don’t like wet feet!